How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 Click on "When a row is added" for the schedule trigger.

-(2) From the "Select account and action" screen of Google Sheets, check if there are any errors in the account information linked with Google Sheets, keep the trigger action as "When a row is added," and click "Next."
+(2) From the "Select Integration Account and Action" screen of Google Sheets, check if there are any errors in the account information linked with Google Sheets, keep the trigger action as "When a row is added," and click "Next."

-(3) From the "App Trigger API Connection Settings" screen, select the trigger activation interval.
-Select the trigger activation interval from the dropdown: 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes. ※ Please note that the shortest trigger activation interval varies depending on the plan.
+(3) From the "App Trigger API Connection Settings" screen, select the trigger interval.
+Select the trigger interval from the dropdown menu with options of 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
+Note: The shortest trigger interval varies depending on the plan, so please be careful.

 Scroll down and select the Spreadsheet ID and Sheet ID from the options.

-Directly input the table range (start), table range (end), and the column with unique values.
+Enter the table range (start), table range (end), and the column with unique values directly.

 Once the input is complete, click "Test" and if no errors occur, click "Save" at the bottom.